Internet Safety for Seniors: Simple Security Steps

 Summary of Safe Internet Use

 Internet safety measures for the elderly are built on two pillars: raising the individual's awareness and family support.
 By thoroughly implementing the basics of generating strong passwords with Passtsuku.com, setting up two-factor authentication, and not responding to suspicious messages, you can significantly reduce cybercrime damage.
-According to a survey by Japan's Ministry of Internal Affairs and Communications, accounts with two-factor authentication enabled have approximately 99% reduced risk of unauthorized login.
+With two-factor authentication turned on, even a leaked password will not let an attacker in without the verification code, so you close off one of the entry points.
 Digital technology is a tool that enriches life.
 With proper knowledge and appropriate measures, please use the internet with confidence.

 What You Can Do Right Now